radixdlt/radixdlt-javascript/packages/application/README.md

 ```

 ### `stakesForAddress`
+⚠️ Not yet implemented, will soon be mocked.
 ```typescript
 stakesForAddress: (address: AddressT) => Observable<StakePositions>
 ```

 ### `transactionStatus`
+> ☑️ Mocked implementation only 🤡.
 ```typescript
 transactionStatus: (id: TransactionIdentifierT) => Observable<StatusOfTransaction>
 ```

 ### `networkTransactionThroughput`
+⚠️ Not yet implemented, will soon be mocked.
 ```typescript
 networkTransactionThroughput: () => Observable<NetworkTransactionThroughput>
 ```

 ### `networkTransactionDemand`
+⚠️ Not yet implemented, will soon be mocked.
 ```typescript
 networkTransactionDemand: () => Observable<NetworkTransactionDemand>
 ```

 ### `buildTransactionFromIntent`
+⚠️ Not yet implemented, will soon be mocked.
 ```typescript
 buildTransactionFromIntent: (
 	intent: TransactionIntent,